 Welcome to our blog.
-We are the Hendersons and we have decided to do something interesting for the next few years.
-Our family is made up of Stewart and Louise, both ex-Army, Eleanor, aged 11, and Hannah, aged 9.
+We are the Henderson family and we decided to do something interesting for a few years.
+Our family is made up of Stewart and Louise, both ex- UK Army, and the girls, Eleanor and Hannah.

 Two children, several tours and a few years later, the plan started to really take shape as I planned to get out of the Army in May 2014.
 Our timing seemed good.
 The kids were at an age to really enjoy it, to be able to help and an age that we would be able to cope with the home schooling requirements.

 After a great trip to Croatia with our friends the Thomas’s on a Lagoon 400, I set the yacht requirement – a catamaran it was to be.
 All of our sailing to that point had been on monohulls and the extra space and stability was wonderful.
 We also realised that the shallow draft of a catamaran would perfectly suit the type of sailing we wanted to do, particularly in the Caribbean.

 We quickly realised that to find a yacht up to what we wanted, we need to look beyond UK and Europe where there are so few catamarans outside the hard charter life circuit.

 After several false starts, we found SKYLARK in Fort Lauderdale in Florida and finished purchasing her April 2014.

 She is a FP Lavezzi 40 and she was our home for three and a half glorious years.

 We returned to the UK in Dec 17 to allow the girls a “proper” secondary school education. and have settled in the S of England.

 Planning is ongoing for our next escape in a few years time.
 The Pacific beckons…………